 Order(s) of the Inspector Pursuant to section 153 and/or section 154 of the Long-Term Care Homes Act, 2007, S.O.
-2007, c.8 Ministère de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
+2007, c.8 Ministére de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
 2007, chap.
-8 not the resident slept during their shift, if they attempted to self-transfer, required bed rails to reposition themselves, if they settled after being given a snack or after being toileted.
+8 included whether or not the resident slept during their shift, if they attempted to self-transfer, required bed rails to reposition themselves, if they settled after being given a snack or after being toileted.
 Three relevant questions related to sleep behaviour were included which related to restlessness, if the resident slept near the edge of the bed or traveled to the four corners of the bed.
-The data collected did not include whether other factors related to bed safety as identified in the Clinical Guidance document were considered such as the resident's cognition status, medication use, signs of pain or discomfort, whether the resident fell from bed (during the observation or before coming to the home), acquired any injuries from the bed rail, got their arms or legs caught through the openings in the bed rail, had altered sensations, involuntary movements, communication disabilities, whether they were able to operate the bed rails safely, if they were at risk of climbing over the bed rails, their sleeping characteristics (or sleeping disorders) and any other habits and behaviours.
-According to registered staff who were involved in the bed safety program, at the conclusion of the three-day observation of the residents, the data collected by the PSWs was reviewed and a decision made regarding whether a bed rail would be applied for resident use.
-For newly admitted residents since April 2016, bed rails were not automatically applied until a need was established.
-For residents who were already in the home prior to April 2016 and were already using bed rails, some were re-assessed and bed rails removed or alternatives provided (bolstered mattress), however more than 50% of the residents had not been re-assessed at the time of the inspection and assessments were on-going.
-B) Several forms were noted to have been completed by registered staff regarding the use of bed rails for individual residents, however not every resident had each type of form completed.
-A form titled "Interdisciplinary PASD Assessment and Consent" (IPAC) form was used by registered staff to document what alternatives were trialled for each resident before attempting to use the hard bed rail.
-However, the form was not designed to include relevant reasons for bed rail use and did not include written comments as to what exactly was trialled, when, for how long and whether the alternative(s) was successful or not.
-The list of alternatives on the form were extensive and included some related and some unrelated interventions for alternatives to bed rails such as walking program, pain management, nourishment/fluids, OT/PT, one to one care, falls interventions, modifications to environment, room change, equipment, sitter at bedside, sensory aids, positioning, regular toileting, diversional activities, medication review and behaviour management.
-According to the Clinical Guidance document, the use of "perimeter reminders" or "border definers" such
+The data collected did not include whether other factors related to bed safety as identified in the Clinical Guidance document were considered such as the resident's cognition status, medication use, signs of pain or discomfort, whether the resident fell from bed (during the observation or before coming to the home), acquired any injuries from the bed rail, got their arms or legs caught through the openings in the bed rail, had altered sensations, involuntary movements, communication disabilities, whether they were able to operate the bed rails safely, if they were at risk of climbing over the bed rails, their sleeping characteristics (or sleeping disorders) and any other habits and behaviours. automatically applied until a need was established.
+The IRPAC form was primarily designed to establish whether the bed rail was a restraint or a PASD, depending on the abilities of the resident to get in and out of bed when applied.
+It included an "alternatives" section that was to be completed if the bed rail was considered a physical restraint.
+It included a section which identified the "type of PASD/restraint" used whereby if "bed rails" were selected, the reason for their use was to be identified and if any risks associated with their use was identified, that bed rails were not to be used and "wedges" be used as an alternative.
+However, the form was not designed to include written comments as to what exactly was trialled, when, for how long and whether the alternative(s) was successful or not.
+The list of alternatives on the form were extensive and included some related and some unrelated interventions for alternatives to bed rails such as walking program, pain management, nourishment/fluids, OT/PT, modifications to environment, room change, equipment, sensory aids, positioning, diversional activities, scheduled toileting, medication review and responsive behaviour interventions.
+According to the Clinical Guidance document, the use of "perimeter reminders" or "border definers" such as body pillow, cushions, bolsters(soft rails), mattresses with lipped/raised edges, bed alarms, hand grips and various specific monitoring strategies and distractions (related to toileting, pain, insomnia, repositioning, comfort) were identified as potential alternatives.
+These particular accessories or modified equipment were not included as options on the form to better guide staff decision making, however some of these options were observed to be in use in the home.